derekeder/derekeder.com/_posts/blog/2022-11-01-electrifying-our-old-oak-park-home-going-solar.md

 * **There’s a chance you’ll need roof work done**: As I outlined above, we had to get a new roof before installing panels.
 When talking to Ailey Solar, they said at least 10% of their clients need roof work even if they weren't going solar, and another 10-30% have a roof that is okay today, but may not last the full minimum of 25 years (or more) of the lifetime of the solar system.
 In that case, you have a decision to make about being proactive with your roof - or to risk a costly panel removal and replacement.

+* **We should have air sealed our attic space**: Adding an inch of insulation to our roof was a good idea, but we missed an opportunity while it was open to insulate even more.
+We’ve since learned that our home is pretty drafty and one thing we’ll need to do before switching to a heat pump heater is to air seal our attic.
+[Tom Bassett-Dilley wrote a good blog post](https://tbdarchitects.com/2022/09/getting-into-the-more-difficult-weeds-on-decarbonization/) (featuring our house!) about why this is necessary.

 ## For the policy folks {#for-the-policy-folks}

 A few notes for the policy folks who are reading: